What Is Fannie Mae?:

 - If you are a homeowner, then Fannie Mae helps keep mortgage costs low by making funding for mortgages more readily available.

-- If you are a low or moderate income family, teacher, police officer, firefighter or health care worker, Fannie Mae will provide you with a mortgage you couldn't otherwise afford.
+- If you qualify as a low or moderate income family, such as a teacher, police officer, firefighter or health care worker, Fannie Mae will provide you with a mortgage you couldn't otherwise afford.